ashleyakbar/fdsjunk/README.md

 # fdsjunk
-This is an example repository for 2025 FDS class
+This is an example repository for 2025 spring FDS class